sirhcel/sht4x/README.md

 ## Features

-- Blocking operation
+- Blocking and optional async operation
 - Supports all commands specified in the [datasheet](https://sensirion.com/resource/datasheet/sht4x)
-- Explicitly borrows `DelayMs` for command execution so that it could be shared (among multiple sensors)
-- Could be instantiated with the alternative I2C address for the SHT40-BD1B
+- Could be instantiated with the alternative I2C addresses
 - Uses fixed-point arithmetics for converting raw sensor data into measurements in SI units
     - Based on `I16F16` from the [`fixed`](https://gitlab.com/tspiteri/fixed)